 You can take some simple steps to lower the risk of damage to your smile.

-• Drink plenty of water – Everybody should follow this advice, but particularly vapers.
-Many of the potential risks to oral health centre on dehydration so it’s important you keep your fluid levels topped up.
+Drink plenty of water: Everybody should follow this advice, but particularly vapers.
+Many of the potential risks to oral health centre on dehydration so it's important you keep your fluid levels topped up.
 Drinking lots of water is also good for your skin and can help you think clearly.

-• Switch to low or no-nicotine e-liquid – since nicotine seems to be the source of the problem with nicotine, one way to limit the risk to your oral health is to vape using low or no-nicotine e-liquid.
-Be careful though, this strategy could backfire if you don’t get a strong enough nicotine hit and are tempted to fall back on tobacco cigarettes.
+Switch to low or no-nicotine e-liquid: since nicotine seems to be the source of the problem with nicotine, one way to limit the risk to your oral health is to vape using low or no-nicotine e-liquid.

-• Brush better – this is nothing you’ve not heard before.
+Brush better: this is nothing you've not heard before.
 Brushing at least twice a day will minimize your risk of developing an oral health problem.
 You may also want to pay closer attention to your teeth and visit your dentist more frequently because nicotine can mask some of the signs of gum disease

 Have you noticed any changes in your oral health since you started using e-cigarettes?
 Let us know in the comments section below.